 What insurance do you need for trekking in Nepal?

-Your insurance for travelling to Nepal should cover for the altitude that you plan to hike to, for the valuables you have with you, or stored securely in your hotel and for the activities that you wish to undertake.
+Your insurance for traveling to Nepal should cover the altitude that you plan to hike to, the valuables you have with you, or stored securely in your hotel and for the activities that you wish to undertake.

 Why is Travel Insurance for Nepal so expensive?

 Travel insurance in Nepal is expensive, and premiums have risen considerably recently because there has been a big increase in claims from travelers to Nepal.
 Rising from 15% to 60% in the 2019 trekking season.
 There has also been a big increase in trekkers needing helicopter evacuation.
 In April 2019 alone, World Nomads air evacuated 140 people.
 140 people in a month!
 That’s at a cost to them of US$5,000 per evacuation.
 You can read more about that here and how World Nomads is working with locals on the ground to manage this situation.